Module32/Module32/README.md

 👀 `I love learning new and cool things, such as physics, chemistry, and mathematics.` I also really like coding and experimenting with new software and hardware.
 I have a knack for messing around with beta software and never leaving my working software alone... sometimes improving it and usually breaking it...

-🌱 `I’m currently learning about statistics.` I finished learning economics a few weeks ago, and I do know a fair bit of calculus.
+🌱 `I’m currently learning about APIs.` I finished learning statistics some time ago, and I do know a fair bit of calculus.
 I also learned physics and chemistry.

 💞️ `My friend and I are both very good friends as well as coders.` Both of us love developing, and we both want to found a company together when we grow up that will enable us to change the world.

 📫 _How to reach me ..._
 **( that's a secret! )**
+###### (Well, not really a secret or anything, but just some private information that I will be keeping secret to myself, so essentially a secret, yeah.)

 <!---
 Module32/Module32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.